 Trimethylamine (TMA) is a metabolite produced by gut bacteria during the breakdown of choline, carnitine, and lecithin—nutrients commonly found in meat, eggs, and dairy.
 In the liver, TMA is converted into Trimethylamine N-oxide (TMAO), a compound that has been linked to cardiovascular risk in several studies.
 Elevated TMA/TMAO levels may reflect high microbial conversion activity in the gut, imbalanced microbiota, or a diet rich in animal-based products.
 While research is ongoing, high TMAO has been associated with inflammation and impaired cholesterol metabolism.
 Balanced gut flora and plant-forward diets may help maintain healthy TMAO levels.

-Yeast, a type of fungus, is commonly found in the human body, especially in the gut and on the skin.
-In small amounts, it's harmless.
-However, imbalances can lead to overgrowth, causing various health issues.
-Factors like diet, antibiotics, and overall health influence yeast levels....
+Yeast is a type of fungus naturally found in the human body, especially in the gut and on the skin.
+In normal quantities, it is harmless and part of the healthy microbiome.
+However, an imbalance can cause overgrowth, which may lead to various health issues.
+Factors such as diet, antibiotic use, and overall health can influence yeast levels.

 Zonulin is a protein that regulates the permeability of tight junctions between cells in the digestive tract.
-It plays a crucial role in the intestinal barrier, controlling the passage of substances, including nutrients and antigens, between the gut and the bloodstream.
-Imbalances in zonulin levels can affect gut permeability, potentially leading to various health issues....
+It plays a key role in maintaining the intestinal barrier by controlling the passage of substances, such as nutrients and antigens, from the gut into the bloodstream.
+Imbalances in zonulin levels can affect gut permeability, potentially contributing to various health issues.